FAQ: Gluten and the Gluten-Free Diet

 Why is fructose sometimes a problem for people with celiac disease?
 What does the low fructose diet involve?
 What are FODMAPs?

-Some people with celiac disease discover that although they are following the gluten-free diet carefully, they have symptoms of burping, bloating, gas, cramping and loose stools.
+Some people with celiac disease discover that although they are following the gluten-free diet carefully, they have symptoms of burping, bloating, gas, cramping and loose stools and/or constipation.
 If gluten exposure is not the concern, the physician or dietitian may consider lactose intolerance or other poorly digested carbohydrates, such as fructose.
-Fructose is found naturally in some fruits and vegetables (pears, apples, asparagus, watermelon, mango, sugar snap peas), honey, high fructose corn syrup, sweetened drinks, sweets and candy.
-Other examples of poorly absorbed carbohydrates are fructans (wheat, rye, garlic, onions), galactans (cabbage, legumes such as lentils and soybeans), lactose (milk, milk products) and polyol sweeteners that include naturally occurring sorbitol (peaches, plums, nectarines, cherries, apricots), xylitol, mannitol (cauliflower, mushrooms) and isomalt (an ingredient in sugar free products).
+Fructose is found naturally in some fruits and vegetables (pears, apples, asparagus, watermelon, mango, and sugar snap peas), honey, high fructose corn syrup, sweetened drinks, sweets and candy.
+Other examples of poorly absorbed carbohydrates are fructans (wheat, rye, garlic, onions), galactans (cabbage, legumes such as lentils and soybeans), lactose (milk, milk products) and polyol sweeteners that include naturally occurring sorbitol (peaches, plums, nectarines, cherries, apricots), xylitol, mannitol (cauliflower, mushrooms) and isomalt (an ingredient in sugar-free products).
 These polyol sweeteners are also commonly found in sugar-free products.
 Together, all of these poorly absorbed carbohydrates are called FODMAPs (fermentable oligo/di/polysaccharides and polyols).3

 If a food is labeled “gluten-free”, is it safe to consume?
 Are there small amounts of gluten in foods labeled “gluten-free?”